thomasmdickinson/lab-soc-about/policy/federation.md

 in the content posted there.
 In contrast to the decision we made with mastodon.social, labyrinth.social has decided not to federate with Threads.

-Both of the above decisions were made in consultation with the labyrinth.social users via the [@admin](https://labyrinth.social/@admin), and both are subject to change in the future.
+Both of the above decisions were made in consultation with the labyrinth.social users via the [@admin](https://labyrinth.social/@admin) account, and both are subject to change in the future.
 As a general rule, decisions relating to federation with large servers will be made that same way, with community input, although I reserve the right to make the final decision myself.